pagopa/io-functions-app-messages/README.md

-# IO Functions for IO App
+# IO Functions for IO App Messages

 This project implements the APIs to enable the functionalities implemented in the IO app.
 The APIs are called by the app backend.